OmkarArote/workshop-todo-native-mobile/README.md

 ## 10. Link to and Configure Netlify
 Execute each of the commands below to link your code to your Netlify deployment.
-  * First thing, we'll need to **STOP** the `netlify dev` command we issued a moment ago.
+  * First thing, we'll need to **STOP** both programs running: the `netlify dev` command we issued a moment ago, as well as the expo start --tunnel command.
 In the terminal where you executed the netlify command issue a `CTRL-C` (control key + the C key) in order to stop the process.
+From here on, you will only need one console.
   * Then continue with the following commands
   * This will pop up a browser to authenticate with netlify
   ```